-by 2016 so that it could begin to enter the fleet as the Tridents begin to retire.
-The Trident II missiles will reach the end of their service lives sooner than the submarines, and they will begin to retire in 2019.
-The Navy plans to conduct a modification program to extend the missiles' life; funding will begin in FY2005 and missile production is scheduled to begin in FY2015.
+modification program to extend the missiles' life; funding will begin in FY2005 and missile production is scheduled to begin in FY2015.
 The Navy plans to purchase 300 missiles, enough to equip 10 Trident submarines.
-The Navy is also planning to refurbish the W76 warheads on the Trident missiles, starting in 2007, so they can remain in service until 2040.
 The Navy is also planning to refurbish the W76 warheads on the Trident missiles, starting in 2007, so they can remain in service until 2040.

 Press reports indicate that the Navy has studied whether it might use conventionally-armed Trident missiles to attack mobile or deeply buried, hardened targets.
 This responds to a recommendation in the NPR that DOD study the feasibility of modifying a ballistic missile system to carry a non-nuclear payload.
 To perform this type of mission, the missile's accuracy would have to be improved.
 Consequently, DOD requested \$30 million to begin a "three year effective enhancement" effort to "demonstrate the near-term capability to steer a sea-launched ballistic missile warhead to GPS-like accuracy."
 Congress rejected this request in FY2003 and FY2004.
-However, press reports indicate that it will request funding again in FY2007, and a reprogramming of \$100 million in FY2006, so that it can pursue the deployment of conventional warheads on Trident submarines in the near term.
+However, the Navy has requested \$127 million in funding again in FY2007, and a reprogramming of \$100 million in FY2006, so that it can pursue the deployment of conventional warheads on Trident submarines in the near term.
 This effort is designed to provide STRATCOM with the ability to use conventionally-armed ballistic missiles in support of the new Global Strike mission.
-97

 Bombers.
 At the present time, the U.S. Air Force has 94 B-52 bombers and 21 B-2 bombers that are equipped to carry nuclear weapons.
 The Air Force also has 92 B-1 bombers that were deployed as nuclear-armed aircraft in the 1980s and 1990s.
 The United States reoriented the B-1 bombers to conventional missions, and removed them from the nuclear war plans in the late 1990s.
 Under the START II Treaty, the United States could have restored them to a nuclear role, even though it had no plans to do so.
 The Bush Administration has indicated that it will no longer maintain the capability to exercise this option.
 The Bush Administration has also indicated that it would like to reduce the size of the B-1 force.
-It initially planned to retire 33 bombers assigned to the Air National Guard and provide upgrades to the
+It initially planned to retire 33 bombers assigned to the Air National Guard and provide upgrades to the FY2004 Defense Authorization and Appropriations Bills, Congress had mandated that the Air Force restore 23 of these aircraft to service.
+The Air Force has argued that this mandate would be too costly and complex to implement.
+It indicated,